19 October 2015

 When one of these days falls on a Sunday, in Holy Week or in Easter Week, it is transferred, even though there may be cultural difficulties in maintaining this rule: Saint Patrick’s Day recently fell in Holy Week – how many observed it on the previous Saturday?
 Or in that year Saint Joseph (19 March) on 1 April?

-There is no celebration of a festival in Easter Week either (so, e.g., the Annunciation on 25 March recently was moved to 31 March).
+There is no celebration of a festival in Easter Week either.
+So next year, e.g., the Annunciation on 25 March falls on Good Friday in 2016, and is being transferred to Monday 4 April, the first open day after Easter Week.

 These days are usually remembered in their own part of the country (e.g., Saint Laurence O’Toole in Dublin).